So Sad: Diddy Shares Heartfelt Tribute To Kim Porter On The 1-Year Anniversary Of Her Death

 Diddy Shares Emotional Video On The Anniversary Of Kim Porter’s Death

-It’s officially been one year since the late model and ex-girlfriend of Diddy passed away from lobar pneumonia.
-So the mogul took to Instagram to share touching tributes in her honor the mother of his children.
+It’s officially been one year since the late model and ex-girlfriend of Diddy, Kim Porter,passed away from lobar pneumonia.
+With that in mind, the mogul took to Instagram to share touching tributes in her honor the mother of his children.

 View this post on Instagram